harfel/stocal/doc/tutorial.md

 ```

 Having defined a new rule, we can create a rule-based stochastic process
-by giving a second argument the Process constructor:
+by giving a second argument to the Process constructor:

 ```python
 process = Process([r1, r2, feed], [Dilution()])